Implementing the NAMUR Open Architecture (NOA)

 Engineered analytics is based on well-known physics first principles (1P) and equipment Failure Mode and Effect Analysis (FMEA).
 FMEA fault trees are used for equipment condition analytics and first principles (1P) for equipment performance analytics.
 These apps are readymade so data scientists are not required for these types of apps.

-The key to successful analytics is knowing when to apply the right analytics tool to the job.
+The key to successful analytics is knowing when to apply the right analytics to the job.
 AI/ML is not the best tool for all jobs, neither is 1P/FMEA.

 Ready-made, pre-engineered for specific well-known problems using FMEA-based models for equipment condition analytics of steam traps, relief valves, pumps, cooling towers, and air-cooled heat exchangers etc. and 1P-based models for performance analytics of heat exchangers, compressors, and pumps etc. Very easy to deploy.
 ML would be overkill in applications like these.